Full FAQ and database update

 Last Updated:March 19, 2024

-Because chlorella contains a cellulose cell wall (unlike spirulina), it must undergo mechanical processing to break down these cell walls before human consumption to avoid gastrointestinal side effects like nausea, vomiting, and stomach pain.[13]
-Furthermore, some studies have confirmed that chlorella is an allergen, so some individuals (notably children) may be sensitive to it or want to avoid its consumption.[14]
+Chlorella's main drawbacks include the need for mechanical processing to break down its cellulose cell wall to prevent gastrointestinal side effects such as nausea, vomiting, and stomach pain.
+Additionally, it can act as an allergen, and therefore, some individuals (particularly children) may be sensitive to it or may need to avoid it.

 In the scientific literature, the total daily dose of chlorella ranges from 6 to 10 grams per day.
 Although there aren’t clear reasons for this range, it appears to be somewhat effective.
 Higher doses have not been sufficiently tested, and the optimal dose of supplemental chlorella is not known.